Strick87/osticket-prereqs/README.md

-Prerequisite 1: Create a Virtual MachineThis screenshot demonstrates the process of setting up a virtual machine (VM) in Microsoft Azure.
+Prerequisite 1: This screenshot demonstrates the process of setting up a virtual machine (VM) in Microsoft Azure.
 I am configuring a VM with Windows 10 as the operating system.
 The steps include selecting the subscription type, creating or choosing a resource group, naming the virtual machine, selecting a region, and configuring availability options.
 This process is essential for deploying virtual environments for development or testing purposes, showcasing my familiarity with cloud-based infrastructure and Azure services.